Use slides

 $ git log --oneline

-branch.
-To verify changes were merged, we can run branch
+title-caps branch.
+To verify changes were merged, we can run branch with --merged

 flag from master